leon554/Economy-Simulation/README.md

 - **Trading Logic**:
     Buyers choose which resource to buy based on which one will increase their quality of life (QoL) the most, or based on the resources they need to manufacture something new.

-    Sellers offer only one resource for sale—the one whose loss will reduce their QoL the least.
+    Sellers offer only one resource for sale which is the one whose loss will reduce their QoL the least.
 However, if all of a seller’s resources are of equal quantity, they will not be willing to sell anything that day.

 - **Taxes**: